Transient Ischemic Attack (TIA)

 General Prevention

-- Strict control of medical risk factors: diabetes (glycemic control), HTN (thiazide and/or ACE/ARB), hyperlipidemia (statins), anticoagulation when high risk of cardioembolism (e.g., atrial fibrillation, mechanical valves)
+- Anticoagulation when high risk of cardioembolism (e.g., atrial fibrillation, mechanical valves)

-- Improved blood pressure control has been very useful, with antiplatelet therapy being key for preventing recurrence if previous TIA (2)
+- Blood pressure (BP) control, with antiplatelet therapy for preventing recurrence if previous TIA (2)

 ALERT